New CBD Decree Threatens the Cannabis Light Sector

 🔬 What are the funds raised for? 🔬

-1️⃣ Recognition of scientific literature: Your contribution is fundamental to supporting scientific research on the effectiveness of CBD and its harmlessness for public health.
+1️⃣ Recognition of scientific literature: Your contribution is essential to support scientific research on the efficacy of CBD and its safety for public health.

-2️⃣ Economic studies: We are conducting cost-benefit analyzes to evaluate different distribution models for CBD products, focusing on models that benefit small-scale, high-quality Italian producers.
+2️⃣ Economic Studies: We are conducting cost-benefit analyses to evaluate different distribution models for CBD products, focusing on models that benefit small-scale, high-quality Italian producers.

-3️⃣ Legal Action Fund: We are preparing for legal action, both at national and European level, to counter regulatory issues and disinformation.
+3️⃣ Legal Action Fund: We are preparing for legal actions, both at national and European level, to counter regulatory issues and disinformation.
 This includes calls and efforts to ensure clear and fair rules.

-The CBD industry in Italy is facing significant challenges, with regulations that do not reflect the true nature of CBD products.
-Large foreign companies benefit from it to the detriment of small and medium-sized Italian operators and consumers pay the price.
+The CBD sector in Italy faces significant challenges, with regulations that do not reflect the true nature of CBD products.
+Large foreign companies benefit at the expense of small and medium-sized Italian operators, and consumers pay the price.

 We believe in a regulated sector that allows Italian producers and traders to work with clear laws that prioritize both product safety and consumer well-being.